ukmars/mazerunner-core/README.md

 # Mazerunner Core

-This repository will hold a version of the mazerunner code for a version of UKMARSBOT that can run in a classic micromouse maze.
+This repository holds a version of the mazerunner code for a version of UKMARSBOT that can run in a classic micromouse maze.

 The code assumes you have a standard UKMARSBOT assembled, using an Arduino nano with a basic or advanced wall sensor connected.